 One way to ease the pain and restore your mobility is PRP therapy.

-A qualified podiatrist at podiatry center Clifton can inject PRP into the affected area to help your body heal faster and reduce swelling.
+A qualified podiatrist at the podiatry center can inject PRP into the affected area to help your body heal faster and reduce swelling.
 Since the injection contains your own blood, it’s unlikely to cause side effects.

 Platelet-rich plasma therapy is widely used in orthopedics.
 Each year, more than 86,000 athletes undergo this treatment in the U.S. alone.